My one true love (aka my backpack) and I have traveled for 8 months now, and we’re not sick of each other yet.

 Not only am I blogging and marketing myself, but I also am working as a digital marketer and manage other people’s and company’s social media accounts.
 And believe me, that gets pretty darn frustrating to the point where I literally can’t handle to see another #instagood before throwing my phone away and drown myself in brownies and Netflix.

 BUT without social media, plainly said, I wouldn’t be here.
-All the tips and strategies, the heads ups and ideas, the support and exchange, the inspiration and collaboration is seriously amazeballs.
+All the tips and strategies.
+The heads ups and ideas The support and exchange The inspiration and collaboration – are seriously amazeballs.
+This is what kept me going to travel more.
 Brit & I for example met via social media – and are now travel buddies for the next 1,5 years:

 Ein Beitrag geteilt von Brit H (@staycuriousdarling) am